mceld/moonsh/README.md

 Allocate some number of slices (limit?) that each contain a stack of directories (built up as the user interacts with the shell).

-'cd /somewhere/far/away/' will place this on the stack above the initial directory in that slice.
+`cd /somewhere/far/away/` will place this on the stack above the initial directory in that slice.

 #### Config file format

 ```
-slice '/path/to/place/'
+slice /path/to/place/
-slice '...'
+slice ...
 ...
 ```